 Have you gotten an energy breakdown from your electric provider yet?
 If not, watch for a report from the power company telling you what percentage of your kilowatt-hours heated and cooled your home, how much electricity went into watching TV, and what it cost to run your dryer.
-The electric company can share this breakdown with you if your home has a smart electric meter, one new vestige of the internet of everything.
+The electric company can share this breakdown with you if your home has a smart devices for electric meter, one new vestige of the internet of everything.

 A Tsunami of Smart Stuff

 Smart devices are various types of electronic equipment that can interact with other apparatuses via the internet.
 The number of available smart tools and toys continues to expand exponentially.
 It started with tablet computers and cellphones and now includes refrigerators, doorbells, and vehicles.
 There is no limit to the development of smart stuff, though smart tech and old-fashioned dumb tech sometimes have difficulty interfacing.
 It pays to check out your electronics with precision tools, which is why having a resource like repair and calibration services Toronto On comes in handy.